What Is Overselling?

 The fundamental to “overselling” — or better, however (again!) clever resource management, this is what is — is to make a balance between server resources, including CPU and RAM, disk space availability, and average customer requirements.
 You need to be capable keep your promises to the customer while keeping charges in check.

 Also, Stablehost has verified itself to be a truthful host, and has shared those values with us!
 For them, the magical number is 50%, and an accountable level of overselling is:

 If at any time a site causes these amounts to drop, Stablehost will transfer that site to another server.
 (Except it is grown so large that it needs a VPS, but that is a different story for another time.)

 It’s all about evaluating your hardware, evaluating your classic customer, and creating intelligent conclusions based on this data.

-Unfortunately, many of hosts do not do this — particularly the “unlimited” hosts such as Godaddy, Dreamhost, and the different EIG brands (Fatcow, iPage, PowWeb, etc).
-What happens there is you wind up with a server that is not just oversold, but overloaded.
-It works slow, gets postponed for using “too many resources”, and is total unsatisfying to use.
+Unfortunately, many hosts do not do this — particularly the “unlimited” hosts such as Godaddy, Dreamhost, and the different EIG brands (Fatcow, iPage, PowWeb, etc).
+What happens there is you wind up with a server that is not just oversold but overloaded.
+It works slowly, gets postponed for using “too many resources”, and is unsatisfying to use.
 In our next part (part 2), we will examine What Is Overloading? , and which hosts are the usual offenders.